teresaupdyke/qccodar/README.md

 #### For zsh:
+As user `codar`, edit or create the file /Users/codar/.zshrc

+Note: If you navigate to /Users/codar in Finder, you can show this hidden file by pressing Command + Shift + . (the period key).

-As user `codar`, edit or create the file /Users/codar/.zshrc and make sure the following lines are included in the file:
+Make sure the following lines are included in the file:

 ```zsh
 # >>> conda initialize >>>